minseok127/ZicIO/README.md

 The process of populating this mapping table occurs during channel opening.

-Additional considerations:
-- Could the data be compressed further?
-For example, the physical block address might not need to be included with every command's information.
-- As the mapping table is consumed during reads, it could be reused.
-Instead of populating the table only during channel opening, periodic updates at runtime might allow covering a larger range with less memory.
-- What should be done if the physical block mapping changes unexpectedly?

 ## zicio_flow_ctrl.h, zicio_flow_ctrl.c

 These files are used to control how many NVMe commands are requested in parallel. ㄷ